Fabiane-Martins/MS2-London-Walking-Tour/README.md

 > - Social links for customer engagement.

 > ##### Customer Goals:
+>
+> - Designed for desktop and Mobile approach.
+> - Display interactive maps for each meet-up point.
+> - Contact form for direct email.
+> - Social Media icons in the footer.
+> - Fixed navigation bar allowing the user to easily move between pages.
+> - Download iteneraty pdf.
+---

 #### 2. Scope

+> - Provides a clean UX for users with easy navigation.
+> - Applied my current skill-set of HTML, CSS, JavaScript and API use.
+---

 #### 3. Structure

+> The main focus of the structure is to allow Users to quickly find their way around the website. page, whethter it is to contact or find more about tours location.
+> Short snipet of content on home to awaken their curiosity and not overwhelm.
+> The Tour page contain a pdf document with the tour highlighta and images.
+> Meetup points are shown on map.
+> Contact form is avaliable from contact page via email.
+---

 #### 4. Skeleton